tomstafford/psy6422/docs/007-coding.md

 pf <- function(n){ p=1 ; if (n>1){ i = 2; while( (i<(n/2+1)) & (p==1) ) {if (n%%i ==0) p=0; i=i+1 }  } else {p=0 }; return(p) }
 ```

 This kind of code is very compressed.
-You can fit a lot in a few lines, but it is useless because nobody else will understanding, and probably the person who wrote it won't understand it when they come back to it (and that means they will miss any bugs, or will find it hard to improve or repurpose).
+You can fit a lot in a few lines, but it is useless because nobody else will understand it, and probably the person who wrote it won't understand it when they come back to it (and that means they will miss any bugs, or will find it hard to improve or repurpose).

 Readability is improved a lot by adding some spacing and tabs.
 Have another go at figuring out what the code does: